Unheard song featuring Ringo Starr and George Harrison found in loft

 It was also aired on BBC Radio Merseyside, with an official release set for tomorrow (November 11).

-‘Radhe Shaam’ was recorded at Trident Studios in London, where the Fab Four were working on ‘Hey Jude’.
+‘Radhe Shaam’ was recorded at Trident Studios in London, where the Fab Four were laying down ‘Hey Jude’.
 At the time, Joshi was working on the music for a documentary called East Meets West in the same building.

 Joshi later introduced Harrison to celebrated Indian musician Ravi Shankar, who subsequently taught the guitarist to play the sitar.